TaokyleYT/WWCTF25-Ouroboros-Writeup/README.md

 ### Big oopsies

 Well good news is that, this indeed runs perfectly locally.
 Bad news?
 It doesn't run on the chal server.\
-After creating a ticket and communicating with the chal author about the problem, I found out that it was my issue.\
+After creating a ticket and communicating with the chal author about the problem, I found out that it was my <sub>skill</sub> issue.\
-It turns out my nsjail installation was broken, and I was testing this code locally without nsjail.\
+It turns out my nsjail installation was broken, and I was testing this code locally without nsjail :flushed:.\

-After rebuilding the docker image, with an uncorrupted nsjail, the code dies, proving this code is still wrong.\
+After rebuilding the docker image, with an uncorrupted nsjail, the code dies, proving this code is still **wrong**.\
 But since it works without nsjail, I knew we are close to solving this.

 ## Reinventing stdlibs - checkpoint Q&A